kartoza/django-training/docs/index.rst

 ..
-Linfiniti Django Training Manual documentation master file, created by sphinx-quickstart on Fri Apr 20 08:50:06 2012.
+Kartoza Django Training Manual documentation master file, created by sphinx-quickstart June 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Linfiniti Django Training Manual's documentation!
+Welcome to Kartoza Django Training Manual's documentation!
 ============================================================

 Contents: